-- You can also help keep the brewery information up to date by submitting a pull request to the dataset repository.
+- You can also help keep the brewery information current by submitting a pull request to the dataset repository.

 - Subscribe to the newsletter to get updates.

-Open Brewery DB was created and is maintained by Chris J Mears, who is a (now occasional) beer-drinking software engineer and data-geek.
-He is a rescue dog dad for Cooper.
-They currently live in San Diego, CA.
+Open Brewery DB was created and is maintained by Chris J Mears, who is a (now occasional) beer-drinking software engineer and data geek.
+He is a rescue dog dad for Cooper, and they currently live in San Diego, CA.